 We'll be expanding this guide as we put more of the best running shoes through their paces, with both road and off-road shoes on the way, so bookmark this page and come back often for more recommendations.

-The latest iteration in the long-running GT-2000 series, the GT-2000 9 is one of the best running shoes around if you're aiming to control pronation and favor a stiffer shoe that'll give you plenty of support during long training sessions.
+The latest iteration in the long-running GT-2000 series, the Asics GT-2000 9 is one of the best running shoes around if you're aiming to control pronation and favor a stiffer shoe that'll give you plenty of support during long training sessions.

 This stiffness comes courtesy of a resin plate in the shoe's midsole that prevents unwanted twisting actions as your foot rolls.
 This is combined with a lightweight foam midsole that gives a cushioned but not bouncy ride, plus additional gel in the heel and toe for shock absorption.